fverdugo/XM_40017/docs/src/index.md

 ## Authors

-This material is created by [Francesc Verdugo](https://github.com/fverdugo/) with the help of Gelieza Kötterheinrich.
+This material is created by [Francesc Verdugo](https://github.com/fverdugo/) with the help of [Gelieza Kötterheinrich](https://www.linkedin.com/in/gelieza/).
 Part of the notebooks are based on the course slides by [Henri Bal](https://www.vuhpdc.net/henri-bal/).

 ## License

-All material in this page that is original to this course may be used under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+All material on this page that is original to this course may be used under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Acknowledgment